UofA-BAJA/2022-2023/README.md

-# Electrical Team 2022-2023
+# Electrical/Webmaster Team 2022-2023
 This is the codebase for the University of Arizona BAJA Electrical Team, year 2022/2023.

 **This years officers and memebers include:**
-Quynn Bell,
+Quynn Bell (Webmaster),
-Michael Byerly,
+Michael Byerly (Electrical Lead),
 Alex Rolo,
 Oliver Sjostrom,
 Ahmad Eladawy,